Royale Racing: 1980s

 Royale was one of the few constructors to design a new car for the Formula Talbot series along with Sparton.
 Most entries were redesigned Formula Ford 2000 cars.
 The cars used a Talbot Sunbeam 1.6 litre engine that ran on methanol fuel.
 The series folded in 1982 after three seasons.
 Pat Symonds designed the Formula Talbot, Formula Ford 1600 and Formula Ford 2000 cars built by Royale in 1980.
 The marque dominated the British Formula Ford 2000 championship.
 Royale RP27's won all races in the BARC championship.
 Richard Trott won the championship.
 Trott also won the MCD Formula Ford 2000 championship.
 In Formula Ford 1600 Royale won three races in the BARC championship with Jonathan Palmer, Rob Tennant and Rick Morris.
 The following year was less successful for Royale.
 The RP29 and RP30 were race winners in their championships but could not secure championship titles.
 In Formula Ford 1600 David Wheeler was the most successful Royale driver winning two races in a Van Diemen dominated season.
 Van Diemen also dominated the Formula Ford 2000 championship.
 Royale achieved five wins with Tim Davies and two wins with Mike Taylor.
 In 1982 Mike Taylor entered a Royale S2000M, Royales first Sports 2000 car, in the British Sports 2000 Championship.
 The British driver won three races.
 Jeremy Rossiter and David Sutherland also won races in the championship driving Royales.
 The Thundersports championship was launched in 1983.
 Royale S2000M cars were eligible in this Formula Libre style sports car championship.
 Royale achieved three podium finishes.
 The S2000M also won races in the British S2000 championship with David Sutherland.
 Keith Fine won the only race for Royale in the British Formula Ford 1600.
 Bob Marston designed a new S2000 car for 1984.
 The car achieved a second place at Brands Hatch in the Thundersports championship.
 In the British S2000 championship James Thompson won four races.
 Thompson secured the championship finishing in front of Sean Walker both driving Royales.
 1984 was also the year the last Formula Ford 1600 chassis were built by Royale.
 The Royale RP36, of which 14 were built, could not achieve significant results.
 The following year the last Formula Ford 2000 chassis were built.
 But with Reynard and Van Diemen dominating the market, Royale could not win any races.
 In S2000 Royale had stiff competition from Shrike and Tiga.
 Ian Flux won round 14 at Thruxton.
 Bob Marston designed a new S2000 car, the RP42.
 Mike Taylor finished second in the championship winning six races.
 Taylor went on to win the following season in a RP42.
 The British driver also scored podium finishes in the Thundersports championship in 1986 and 1987.
 Royale made its first Group C car in 1985.
 The Royale RP40 would be rebadged as the Argo JM16 after Royale ceased to produce racing cars.
 The car would achieve a ninth place in its inaugural race, the 1984 24 Hours of Daytona.
 Lyn St. James and Howdy Holmes achieved a third-place finish in the Watkins Glen 500 Kilometres.
+Ernesto Soto, Mandy Gonzalez and Diego Montoya achieved a second place finish at the 1986 24 hours of Daytona in a Porsche powered RP40 in the GTP Lights class.